GoogleCloudPlatform/k8s-config-connector/docs/features/pause.md

 reconciling can be turned on for a namespace by changing the `actuationMode` field for the`ConfigConnectorContext` to `Reconciling` for that namespace.
-NOTE: you can avoid any pausing in actuation by first changing the `ConfigConnectorContext` actuationMode first.
+NOTE: you can avoid any pausing in actuation by first changing the `ConfigConnectorContext` actuationMode.

 ## Caveats

 ### Eventual state transitions & Jitter

-When changing actuation modes for a cluster or namespace, a KCC resource should eventually actuate (or not depending on the intent).
-Note that, in order to protect the k8s api server, KCC resources are re-enqueued with a jitter amount.
+When you un-pause actuation, reconciliation will not happen immediately, but will instead start happening on the normal re-reconciliation interval (with jitter).
+We may enhance this behavior in future